Diaphragmatic pain

 Diaphragmatic tension: recognizing symptoms

 But first we would like to talk a little more about diaphragmatic pain.
 How exactly does it feel?
 Where exactly does it occur?
-Atense diaphragm can manifest itself in various symptoms and pains.
+A tense diaphragm can manifest itself through various symptoms and diaphragmatic pain.
 Important: When visiting a doctor, it is helpful if you can describe your pain as precisely as possible.
-So it's best to write down your diaphragmatic pain in a diary.
+It is therefore best to write down your symptoms in a diary.
 The following tips will help you:

-• Pain and pressure in the chest area: Tension in the diaphragm can be perceived as a dull, pulling or pressing pain in the chest area.
+• Pain and pressure in the chest area: Tension can be perceived as a dull, pulling or pressing pain in the chest area.
 This pain can extend from the breastbone to the sides of the upper body.

 • Difficulty breathing: Pain in the diaphragm area may even affect your normal breathing movement, causing you to have difficulty breathing in and out, possibly accompanied by a feeling of breathlessness.

-• Pain that worsens when you breathe: The pain in the diaphragm can also increase when you breathe in or out.
+• Diaphragmatic pain that worsens when you breathe: The symptoms can also worsen when you breathe in or out.
 This can lead to very shallow breaths to minimize the pain.
 Unfortunately, this will cause you to cramp up even more in the long term.

-• Pain when coughing or sneezing: Coughing or sneezing is extremely painful if your diaphragm is tense.
+• Diaphragmatic pain when coughing or sneezing: Coughing or sneezing is extremely painful if your diaphragm is tense.
 So you try to suppress it, but this leads to further cramping and discomfort in the long term.

-• Pain that worsens with movement: Certain movements, especially those that put strain on the upper body, can also increase diaphragmatic pain, such as twisting movements or lifting heavy objects.
+• Pain that worsens with movement: Certain movements, especially those that strain the upper body, can also increase diaphragmatic pain, such as twisting movements or lifting heavy objects.

-• Pain that radiates into the back: The pain may originate in and around your diaphragm, but may well extend into your back, particularly between the shoulder blades.
+• Diaphragmatic pain that radiates to the back: The pain may originate in and around your diaphragm, but may well extend into your back, particularly between your shoulder blades.
 This radiating pain is characteristic of diaphragmatic tension.

-• Tension caused by stress or tension: Stress and emotional tension can trigger tension in the diaphragm, so to speak.
+• Tension caused by stress or tension: Stress and emotional tension can trigger tension, so to speak.
 The pain is then particularly noticeable in stressful situations or during emotional stress.

 Stretch and relax your diaphragm: 3 suitable exercises

 It is important to note that the diaphragm is a muscle that contracts and relaxes when you breathe.
-While it is not directly stretchable like other muscles, certain breathing and relaxation exercises can help to relieve tension and improve the general function of the diaphragm - as a diaphragm pain home remedy so to speak.
+While it is not directly stretchable like other muscles, certain breathing and relaxation exercises can help to relieve tension and improve the general function of the diaphragm - as a home remedy, so to speak.
 We have summarized three easy exercises that you can easily integrate into your everyday life.
 The first two exercises also promote deep breathing and strengthen your breathing muscles.
-Our recommendation: do the exercises as regularly as possible, for example first thing in the morning in bed to start the day, perhaps again to relax during your lunch break and at the end of the day in bed.
-You'll soon realize how good it feels... so let's get straight to it:
+Our recommendation: do the exercises as regularly as possible, for example first thing in the morning in bed to start the day, perhaps again to relax during your lunch break and in bed at the end of the day.
+You'll soon realize how good it feels ... so let's get straight to it:

 Diaphragmatic breathing